One of the most daunting things when I first started looking for a gun was…what size bullet to get?

 Regular FMJ’s are created from small copper cups where the bottom of the cup becomes the tip of the bullet.
-Open tip bullets are the opposite, with the bottom of the cup the bottom of the bullet.
+Open-tip bullets are the opposite, with the bottom of the cup becoming the bottom of the bullet.

-Open tip bullets are sometimes also known as Open Tip Match (OTM) since they are preferred by long distance shooters.
-The manufacturing process for open tip bullets create a more consistent round than FMJ.
+Open-tip bullets are sometimes also known as Open Tip Match (OTM) since they are preferred by long-distance shooters.
+The manufacturing process for open tip bullets creates a more consistent round than FMJ.
 Important when you’re shooting hundreds of yards!

-This is what you get when you combine the aerodynamics of a FMJ with the stopping power of a hollow point.
-This is a hollow point covered with plastic to mimic the profile of an FMJ.
-They are usually used in hunting.
+This is what you get when you combine the aerodynamics of an FMJ with the stopping power of a hollow point.
+This is a hollow point covered with (usually red) plastic to mimic the profile of an FMJ.

 Below you’ll see that the bottoms of the bullets are more streamlined.
 This design is called “boat tail” and produces less drag as the bullet flies through the air.
 HPBT is short for “hollow point boat tail.”

-Bird shot consists of the top row and are pretty small pellets numbering in the dozens in each shell.
-Here’s a 7.5 shot shell with a clear hull.
+Birdshot consists of the top row and is pretty small pellets numbering in the dozens in each shell.

 The overall best home defense round is buckshot.
 00 (“double-aught”) is the go-to load.